Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 ### Using layout sets is now required

-Layout sets is a way to support multiple data steps in a single application.
+Layout sets is a way to support multiple forms in a single application.
 This entails a slightly different folder structure in the `ui` folder of your app, as well as a new `layout-sets.json` file.
 This used to be optional, but as of v4 it is required, even for apps with only a single data step.
 See the [documentation on layout sets](/app/development/ux/pages/layout-sets) for more information.